 Paul Molete

 An unusual and sensitive curatorial process has brought together an eclectic mix of artists and methodologies.
-The exquisite ceramics of John Bauer, Christina Bryer and Katherine Glenday sit alongside the edgy, disquieting work of Dumisani Mabaso and Deborah Bell and the charming kitchen-sink-inspired prints of Zak Benjamin
+The exquisite ceramics of John Bauer, Christina Bryer and Katherine Glenday sit alongside the edgy, disquieting work of Dumisani Mabaso and Deborah Bell and the charming kitchen-sink-inspired prints of Zak Benjamin.

 Dumisani Masabo